 Abstract

 Background and Aims Seaweed detritus, particularly that of kelps, can maintain photosynthesis over several months following detachment.
 By delaying and even counteracting decomposition, detrital photosynthesis may have a substantial effect on detrital dynamics and thus carbon cycling.
 Viability of detritus could be explained by limited tissue differentiation, as is common in non-vascular plants.
 However, it remains unclear if detrital photosynthesis is restricted to this group.
+Here I look for detrital photosynthesis in seagrasses for which there is data scarcity and then compare them to seaweeds and other plants sensu lato to determine the relative influence of plant physiology on decomposition.

 Methods I excised leaves of the seagrasses Amphibolis antarctica and Halophila ovalis by cutting the petiole, mimicking detachment caused by hydrodynamics or herbivory which prematurely induces senescence.
 Leaves were weighed down on sediment in mesh bags, supplied with fresh flowing seawater and light, and periodically destructively sampled to measure light-saturated net photosynthesis in closed oxygen incubations.
 To view my research in context, I performed a meta-analysis of detrital photosynthesis and chlorophyll against time post-excision across >104 observations from 127 independent studies on 92 species from 37 families and 23 orders of terrestrial and aquatic plants.